erdnaxeli/caridina/README.md

 ### Read event

-The events in the sync response are `Caridina::Events::Event` objects.
+The events in the sync response are all `Caridina::Events::Event` objects.
 You need to restrict the type of an event object to access all its fields.

 ```Crystal